winterize your hot tub

 Tip: Find rigid insulation at your local building centre.
 Look for an R-value of 10 or greater (“R-value” is a measure of how well the insulation resists heat flow).

-3 / Use a pond de-icer in the tub
+4. Consider using a pond de-icer in the tub

 ice water plunge